adamarama/tech-writing/guides/SEO Guide Blog Post.md

 #### **7. Monitor and Analyze Your SEO Performance**

 It's important to remember that SEO is an ongoing process.
-It's impossible to know with perfect certainty what factors influence rankings, so it's essential to monitor your SEO performance and continuously adjust as needed.
+It's impossible to know with perfect certainty what factors influence rankings, so monitoring your SEO performance and continuously adjusting as needed is essential.

 **Action Steps:**
 - Use Google Analytics and Google Search Console to track your organic traffic, keyword rankings, and user behavior.
-- Regularly audit your website to identify and fix any technical SEO issues, such as broken links or duplicate content.
+- Regularly audit your website to identify and fix technical SEO issues, such as broken links or duplicate content.
 - Stay updated with the latest SEO trends and algorithm changes to ensure your strategy remains effective.

 ---